-Permissions can be granted per user or group for operations on a Server Group and an Application.
+Permissions can be granted per user or user group for operations on a Server Group and an Application.
 Within a permitted Application, permissions can be granted at the Environment and Process level.

-The ability to perform operations within the permitted level is dependent on having the appropriate application role permissions.
-See Understanding Application Roles.
+The ability to perform operations within the permitted level is dependent on having the appropriate access level.
+See Understanding Access Levels (on page 46).